 - Within the federation, we want all children to achieve and become life-long learners, confident in themselves, aware of their strengths and to be responsible respectful citizens.
 We recognise each child's uniqueness and strengths and endeavour to utilise these strengths and widen the horizons and ambitions of everyone in our school community.
 All children should be provided with a broad and balanced curriculum that will promote enjoyment, creativity, resilience and fullness of life and meet their individual development needs. - All class teachers are the teachers of children with Special Educational Needs and disabilities (SEND), and the majority of support wherever possible takes place in class.
-Our aim is to identify any strengths or barriers to learning as soon as possible, so that intervention can be given at the earliest opportunity to improve the long term outcomes for the child - High quality first teaching and additional interventions are the basis of our provision management. - Everyone within the Pioneer Federation is committed to providing the conditions and opportunities to enable any child with SEND to be included fully in all aspects of school life.
+Our aim is to identify any strengths or barriers to learning as soon as possible, so that intervention can be given at the earliest opportunity to improve the long term outcomes for the child - A graduated approach is taken focusing on the universal provision of high quality first teaching and additional targeted and enhanced support.
+This is the basis of our provision management. - Everyone within the Pioneer Federation is committed to providing the conditions and opportunities to enable any child with SEND to be included fully in all aspects of school life.
 Our aim is to identify any strengths or barriers to learning as soon as possible, so that intervention can be given at the earliest opportunity to improve the long-term outcomes for the child. - Effective inclusion results in happy pupils who make good progress towards targets; show improvement in their independence, resilience, social, communication, English, Maths, ICT and self help skills; are helped to access the wider curriculum; are motivated to learn and develop their strengths, creativity, self-esteem and confidence in their ability as learners; all of which contribute to increasing the positive long term outcomes for children. - Staff will work in a way to avoid isolation of the children they are supporting and to develop their strengths.
 Reasonable adjustments will be made to ensure full access and positive well-being. - A broad and balanced curriculum the school will use its best endeavours to ensure that all children have access to a balanced and broadly based curriculum (no child will be excluded from any learning activity due to their impairment or learning difficulty, unless it is clearly identified as unsafe via a risk assessment and school has exhausted all avenues for making reasonable adjustments.
-In these very rare circumstances the decision will be made in consultation with parents. - An 'assess, plan, do and review' cycle approach is taken to identify children who may need additional special educational needs support and a plan is put in place for these identified children.
+In these very rare circumstances the decision will be made in consultation with parents. - The graduated response of a repeated 'assess, plan, do and review' cycle is used to identify children who may need additional special educational needs support and a plan is put in place for these identified children.
 This plan may take the form of a Pupil Passport, an Access, Plan, Do and Review (APDR) Support Plan, or an Additional Needs Plan.
 This plan is then reviewed at least 3 times a year and parents are encouraged to be involved in its development.
 The plan may include strategies, interventions or suggestions for seeking additional advice from outside agencies.